crossbario/crossbar-fabric-docs/docs/Getting-Started.md

 Use the name of the management realm you just created for `<realm-name>`.

 Finally, chose a `<node-id>` the node should be assigned to.
-The node ID needs to be unique within the management realm.
+The node ID needs to be unique within the management realm

+Once the pairing is shown as successful in the shell, restart the Crossbar.io node to complete the pairing (same command as for initially starting it).

 ### Managing the node